-Preparing for a baby can seem daunting, especially on a budget.
+Preparing for a baby on a budget is not impossible.

 Babies need a lot of stuff, from somewhere to sleep to something to wear, to somewhere you can put them down so you’re not literally holding your baby 24/7 (although at first, it may seem like you’re doing that anyway).